Noeddashep/TravelExpenseTracker/README.md

 # TravelExpenseTracker
 TravelExpenseTracker is a Python app for managing travel expenses.
+Using this app you'll be able to:
-Track your daily spending in categories like meals, transportation and accommodation.
-You will have the opportunity to correct any errors and it will inform you if you stick to your budget.
+- Track your daily spending in categories like meals, transportation and accommodation.
+- To have the opportunity to correct any errors and it will inform you if you stick to your budget.
 # Main features
 - Acquisition of travel information: the application asks the user to enter the number of travel days and the total budget available for the trip, managing possible user input errors.
 - Recording Daily Expenses: using a for loop, the application asks the user to enter daily expenses in various categories, including meals, transportation, and accommodation.